Emma Sidi

-Emma Francesca Sidi (/ˈsɪdiː/ SID-ee, born February 1991) is an English actress, comedian and writer for radio, stage and screen.
+Emma Francesca Sidi (/ˈsɪdiː/ SID-ee, born February 1991) is a British-American actress and comedian.

 Early life

 Sidi was born to English parents in the United States.
-Her surname means “sir” in Arabic and comes via her Jewish grandfather.
-Her father Paul was working in banking at the time and played rugby union for Harlequins.
+Her surname means "sir" in Arabic and comes via her Jewish grandfather.
+Her father Paul worked in banking and played rugby union for Harlequins.
 The family returned to the United Kingdom when Sidi was three years old and, after a career in the City, her father retrained as a physiotherapist in Chertsey, Surrey.
-Sidi was brought up and schooled near Woking before studying French and Spanish at Emmanuel College, Cambridge, which included studying abroad in Tuxtla Gutiérrez, Mexico.
+Sidi was schooled at Guildford High School, a private girls' school in Guildford, before studying French and Spanish at Emmanuel College, Cambridge, which included studying abroad in Tuxtla Gutiérrez, Mexico.

 Career

 In 2016, Sidi appeared in James Acaster's web series Sweet Home Lahnsteineringa alongside Jack Barry.
 The mockumentary received a £5,000 budget from crowdfunding and was filmed in Lahnstein, Germany.

 Stand-up

 Sidi was a finalist for the NATYS: New Act of the Year Show in 2016.
 Her solo shows have often included Sidi playing many different characters.
 Sidi's Edinburgh Festival Fringe show "Character Breakdown", in 2015, saw her play six different roles, including a feminist professor who delivers a lecture entirely in Spanish.
 Sidi's 2016 show, "Telenovela", included a Mexican soap opera and a European woman who dreams of a life as a TV presenter.
 In 2018 her show "Faces of Grace" included an American fresh from a bizarre blind date and a tearful wannabe Love Island contestant.
 There was also an aspiring nurse described as having "a clench-jawed Katharine Hepburn style drawl".

 In 2024, she performed a one-woman parody Sue Gray show, Emma Sidi is Sue Gray, at the Edinburgh Fringe Festival before touring the show nationwide.